Paw Print Coasters – Free Crochet Pattern

 It’s a crochet gift idea that every-paw-dy will love!

-This Paw Print Coasters Crochet Pattern includes a complete step by step photo tutorial so you can learn how to make these two color crochet coasters in no time.
+This Crochet Paw Print Coasters free patterns includes a complete step by step photo tutorial so you can learn how to make these two color crochet coasters in no time.

 After crocheting the coasters, I “blocked” (a crochet term for helping “set” your finished crochet item) each coaster by pinning them to a foam board, spraying them with water and letting them dry completely.
 It really helped make the coasters hold their square shape.
 I also glued grey felt onto the bottoms to hide the carried yarn and ensure a smooth bottom.
 All the details on what I did are below.